OlgaKuvs/T-studio/README.md

 5. From the submenu at the top, navigate to the resources tab.
 6. Add the database to the app, in the add-ons section search for 'Heroku Postgres', select the package that appears and add 'Heroku Postgres' as the database.
 7. Click on the setting tab.
-8. Open the config vars section copy the DATABASE_URL to the clipboard for use in the Django configuration.
+8. Open the config vars section copy the `DATABASE_URL` to the clipboard for use in the Django configuration.
 9. Inside the Django app repository create a new file called env.py
-10. Within this file import the os library and set the environment variable for the DATABASE_URL pasting in the address copied from Heroku.
+10. Within this file import the os library and set the environment variable for the `DATABASE_URL` pasting in the address copied from Heroku.
-11. The line should appear as os.environ["DATABASE_URL"]= "Paste the link in here"
+11. The line should appear as `os.environ["DATABASE_URL"]= "Paste the link in here"`
-12. Add a secret key to the app using os.environ["SECRET_KEY"] = "your secret key goes here"
+12. Add a secret key to the app using `os.environ["SECRET_KEY"] = "your secret key goes here"`
-13. Add the secret key just created to the Heroku Config Vars as SECRET_KEY for the KEY value and the secret key value you created as the VALUE
+13. Add the secret key just created to the Heroku Config Vars as `SECRET_KEY` for the KEY value and the secret key value you created as the VALUE
-14. In the settings.py file within the django app, import Path from pathlib, import os and import dj_database_url.
-Insert the line if os.path.isfile("env.py"): import env
+14. In the settings.py file within the django app, `import Path` from pathlib, `import os` and `import dj_database_url`.
+Insert the line if `os.path.isfile("env.py"): import env`
-15. Remove the insecure secret key that django has in the settings file by default and replace it with SECRET_KEY = os.environ.get('SECRET_KEY')
+15. Remove the insecure secret key that django has in the settings file by default and replace it with `SECRET_KEY = os.environ.get('SECRET_KEY')`
-16. Replace the databases section with DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))} ensure the correct indentation for python is used.
+16. Replace the databases section with `DATABASES = { 'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}` ensure the correct indentation for python is used.
 17. In the terminal migrate the models over to the new database connection.
-18. Add the KEY - DISABLE_COLLECTSTATIC with the Value - 1 to the config vars.
+18. Add the KEY - `DISABLE_COLLECTSTATIC` with the Value - 1 to the config vars.
 This key value pair must be removed before final deployment.
 19. In the Settings.py file - add the STATIC files settings - the url, storage path, directory path, root path, media url and default file storage path settings and add AWS settings for production server.
-20. Link the files to the templates directory in Heroku TEMPLATES 'DIRS: os.path.join(BASE_DIR, 'templates'), os.path.join(BASE_DIR, 'templates', 'allauth')
+20. Link the files to the templates directory in Heroku TEMPLATES `'DIRS: os.path.join(BASE_DIR, 'templates'), os.path.join(BASE_DIR, 'templates', 'allauth')`
-21. Add Heroku to the ALLOWED_HOSTS list the format will be the app name given in Heroku when creating the app followed by .herokuapp.com
+21. Add Heroku to the `ALLOWED_HOSTS` list the format will be the app name given in Heroku when creating the app followed by .herokuapp.com
-22. In the Heroku settings tab of your project set up the config vars for AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, EMAIL_HOST_PASSWORD, EMAIL_HOST_USER, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, set USE_AWS as True.
+22. In the Heroku settings tab of your project set up the config vars for `AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, EMAIL_HOST_PASSWORD, EMAIL_HOST_USER, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, set USE_AWS as True`.
-23. Create a new file on the top level directory - Procfile
+23. Create a new file on the top level directory - `Procfile`
-24. Within the Procfile add the code - web: guincorn PROJECT_NAME.wsgi
+24. Within the Procfile add the code - `web: guincorn PROJECT_NAME.wsgi`
 25. In the terminal, add the changed files, commit and push to GitHub
 26. In Heroku, navigate to the deployment tab and deploy the branch manually, watch the build logs for any errors.
 27. Heroku will now build the app for you.
 Once it has completed the build process you will see a 'Your App Was Successfully Deployed' message and a link to the app to visit the live site.